 P.E.A.C.E. stands for Peace Education and Action Community Endeavor.
 The organization's purposes are to educate students about current peace-related issues and to encourage and organize appropriate action in response to these issues through consciousness-raising endeavors.

 Radio station (WBWH), Radio on Bluffton University's campus has been around since at least 1957.
-Formally known as WBCR and WBUF, the radio station has seen numerous transitions.
-Today WBWH 99.3 FM covers Bluffton University sports as well as chapel, Forum, Colloquium and choral/band concerts.
+Formerly known as WBCR and WBUF, the radio station has seen numerous transitions.
+Today WBWH 96.1 FM features jazz and alternative music, and covers Bluffton University sports as well as many Arts and Lectures events.
 In 2010, the combined work of WBWH and The Witmarsum (the online campus news source) generated a new site, BlufftonConnection.com.
 BlufftonConnection.com is a student-driven media source fueled by broadcasting & journalism students and others.

 Forum.
 Meeting each Tuesday throughout the academic year, Forum is a weekly event in which